DanDigits/GiTutorial/README.md

 > **Note** If you receive an error denoting a missing 'origin', run `git remote add origin <repository url>`
 This specifies the "origin" of the repository/project online for your local git to reference when pushing and pulling changes.
+If you've already a remote, run `git remote set-url origin <repository url>`

 ### Updating (`pull`)
 If you wish to download updates from your/the published repository, run